zuk38/SquareRoot/README.md

-# squarerootstudprojectrepo
+# SquareRoot Project
-A github repo for the squareroot-oslomet student-project
+A platform that helps you kick off your new greenspace project in no time!

 # Get Started & run locally